tfachada/thesist/README.md

 Thanks to the Typst online community members for the help in some of the functionalities, and for the extensions used here.

 The IST logo and the default cover images used in this template are under copyright of Instituto Superior Técnico, and shall not be used for non-professional purposes or by people outside of the institution without its express authorization.
-The third-party stock image used in the quick guide is available, with terms included, [here](https://pixabay.com/photos/m31-space-astronomy-astronomical-3613931).